White Butter Cake: Preheat

 speed, alternately add the flour mixture (in three additions) and the milk (in

 In a clean bowl of your

-electric mixer, with the whisk attachment, beat the egg whites until foamy.
+electric mixer, fitted with the whisk attachment, beat the egg whites until foamy.
 Add the cream of tartar and continue beating until soft peaks form.
 Gradually add the remaining 1/4 cup (50 grams) of sugar and continue to beat

-until stiff peaks form.
+(on high speed) until stiff and shiny peaks form.
 With

 a rubber spatula gently fold a

 little of the whites into the batter to lighten it, and then